Shalika germs for tamely ramified elements in $GL_n$: Knot invariants

 However, at $t=1$ the above formula massively simplifies and we may write down the general result.
 To do this, let us introduce some notation. \begin{definition} The {\em degenerate master symmetric function} (or just {\em master symmetric function} in the rest of the text) of an iterated torus knot $T(\vec{p},\vec{q})$, is the $t=1$ specialization of $\fqrs$:

-\end{definition} \begin{remark} This definition stems from a somewhat unfortunate notation clash between knot homology, symmetric functions and point-counting on affine Springer fibers -- it would possibly be more appropriate to define $\fpq=\fqrs|_{q=1}$ and then replace $t$ by $q$ everywhere.
-Since the $q,t$-formulas are transposition-symmetric under switching $q,t$, this will affect our formulas by a transposition and a $q\to q^{-1}$ in the Shalika germ expansion as well as the orbital integrals. \end{remark}
+\end{definition} \begin{remark} This definition stems from a somewhat unfortunate notation clash between knot homology, symmetric functions and point-counting on affine Springer fibers.
+Since the $t$-variable is naturally inverted from the point of view of Macdonald theory, it could be more appropriate to define $\fpq=\fqrs|_{q=1}$ and then replace $t$ by $q$ everywhere.
+Since the $q,t$-formulas are transposition-symmetric under switching $q,t$, this will affect our formulas by a $q\to q^{-1}$ in the Shalika germ expansion as well as the orbital integrals, see Theorem \ref{thm:mainformula}. \end{remark} Given Definition \ref{def:degmaster}, we can now write down the resulting symmetric function $\fpq$ given a sequence of pairs of coprime integers $(\vec{p},\vec{q})$. \begin{definition} Let $\lambda\vdash n$ and $d, e\geq 1$ with $(d,e)=1$.
+Define